ilundberg/gapclosing/cran-comments.md

 0 errors | 0 warnings | 1 note

 The only note is that this is a new submission.
+The word Lundberg in DESCRIPTION is my name and is spelled correctly.

 ## Test environments